Transfer to Aims Checklist

 - Buy books and supplies in the Aims bookstore or online.

-- Get your Student ID Card and Parking permit at the Student Leadership and Development Office:
+- Get your Student ID Card and Parking permit at the Student Activities, Inclusion and

 FORT LUPTON & LOVELAND: Visit the campus to get your student ID card.